 What was the reason for choosing the name 'Taj Mahal'?

-I got the below engraving from the Dutch book 'Oud en nieuw Oost-Indiën, vervattende een naaukeurige en uitvoerige verhandelinge van Nederlands mogentheyd in die gewesten' (1726) authored by François Valentyn.
-As you see the title of this picture is 'Tadjoe Mahal Gemalin van Sjah Djihaan', which can be translated into English as 'Taj Mahal, consort of Shah Jahan'.
+I came across an engraving in the Dutch book 'Oud en nieuw Oost-Indiën, vervattende een naaukeurige en uitvoerige verhandelinge van Nederlands mogentheyd in die gewesten' (1726) authored by François Valentyn.
+The title of this picture is 'Tadjoe Mahal Gemalin van Sjah Djihaan', which translates to 'Taj Mahal, consort of Shah Jahan' in English.

 J. B. Tavernier, a French jewel merchant: Of all the tombs at Agra, that of the wife of Shah Jahan [the Taj Mahal] is the most splendid.
 He purposely made it near the Tasimacan [Taj Ganj, a great bazaar], where all foreigners come, so that the whole world should see and admire its magnificence....I witnessed the commencement and accomplishment of this great work, on which twenty-two years have been spent, during which twenty thousand men worked incessantly; this is sufficient to enable one to realize that the cost of it has been enormous.